patrickpclee/codfs/branch/1.0.1/README.md

  - Assign a `component_id` that is unique from MDS, MONITOR, other OSDs and clients
- - Use "ifconfig" to check the name of the network interface (e.g., eth0)
+ - Use "ifconfig" to check the name of the network interface (e.g., eth0).
+If multiple interfaces exist, select the one that can be reached by other components